gnithin/flow-test/README.md

 }

 @end
 ```

+So let's break this down -

-You can import the pod using `@import` and instead of your tests extending from `XCTestCase`, they will extend from `KMFTestManager`.
+You can import the pod using `@import` and instead of your tests extending from `XCTestCase`, they will extend from `KMFTestManager` class.

 ```Objc
 @import flow_test;